mauricioambrosio/snakegame/README.md

 # snakegame

 I. to run the project open:
-A. SnakeGame on linux
+1. SnakeGame on linux
-B. SnakeGame.exe on windows
+2. SnakeGame.exe on windows

 II. to recompile the project do the following: